w3nest/rx-vdom/doc/assets/tutorials.todo.md

 ## Introduction

-This page offers guidance on creating and structuring an application.
-We'll explore the classic example of a todos application:
+In this tutorial, we’ll build a simple but fully functional ToDo app that showcases how to manage state, handle user input, and display dynamic content reactively.
+Here is the final component that will be constructed:

 <cell-output cell-id='final'>
 </cell-output>

+Throughout the tutorial, you'll see how to break down an app into reactive components, with a focus on state management and the power of observables.
+We’ll walk through common interactions like adding and removing items, updating states, and applying reactive patterns to ensure the app responds fluidly to changes.

-The <a target="_blank" href="https://github.com/w3nest/rx-vdom/tree/main/examples">GitHub repository</a> includes
+The <github-link target="examples">GitHub repository</github-link> includes
 the source code of the application as standalone projects, in JavaScript as well as Typescript.

 Let's begin by installing the necessary dependencies:

 <js-cell>
-const { rxDom, rxjs, httpClients } = await webpm.install({
+const { rxDom, rxjs } = await webpm.install({
     modules: [
         'rx-vdom#{{rxvdom-version}} as rxDom',
         'rxjs#^7.5.6 as rxjs'